-Brush meat with oil, rub crushed garlic over it, sprinkle with pepper and salt to taste.
+Brush the meat with oil.
+Rub the crushed garlic over the meat, and then sprinkle it with pepper and salt to taste.
 In a pan with a small amount of oil, cook steak to your preference.
-Once ready, set them aside.
+Once ready, set the steak aside.

 Let them rest for a few minutes while making the dressing so the meat won’t bleed.

-In the same pan, sauté shallots till translucent.
+In the same pan, sauté shallots until they are translucent.
 Off the heat, mix in mustard and vinegar.
 Transfer into a bowl and whisk in the olive oil to make an emulsion.

 Slice meat against the grain on the bias in long strips.

 Mix arugula, radicchio, and radishes with a little bit of oil in a salad bowl.
-Add thyme and half of the dressing to coat salad leaves.
-Plate individually and garnish the top with strips of meat and a few halved moon radishes.
-Spoon over each plate the rest of the dressing and sprinkle with a bit of fresh thyme for garnish and crushed black pepper to your taste.
+Add the thyme and half of the dressing to coat salad leaves.
+Plate individually and garnish the top with strips of meat and a few radishes.
+Spoon the rest of the dressing over each plate and sprinkle with a bit of fresh thyme for garnish.
+Add crushed black pepper to taste.